 In view of the meeting room space constraints, participation would be limited to 70 participants.
 The seating arrangements for the workshop would be in 10 round tables with 6-7 participants each.

-Each round table would combine participants from different sectors to promote participatory and interactive discussions and to ensure that a broad range of views and approaches are communicated.
+Each of the round tables would combine participants from different sectors to promote participatory and interactive discussions and to ensure that a broad range of views and approaches are communicated.

 Discussions were held under the Chatham House Rule.